How to use Payroller for JobKeeper payments

 Some FAQs are answered below:

-Q: What is the minimum amount I am required to pay?
-What if my employee earns less than the provided amount?
+Q: What is the minimum amount I am required to pay for JobKeeper?
+What if my employee earns less than the JobKeeper amount?

 Q: Do I need to pay superannuation on the JobKeeper payments?